-from the under-what-law? dept
+from the who-knew-geography-was-so-exciting? dept

 It's obvious that technology changes our lives, but alongside the expected developments, there are some strange and unexpected ones, too.
 For example, half a century ago, who would have predicted that boring old copyright would have such a massive impact on everyday life, even to the extent of redefining what ownership means?
 Similarly, when mobile phones first appeared, few realized later iterations that included powerful computers would elevate another dry and dusty area -- cartography -- into a key aspect of modern technology.
 And just as copyright already has unavoidable implications for personal agency, so cartography is beginning to impact political power.
 That can be clearly seen in Indian proposals for a new law, summarized here by The Next Web:

 The Geospatial Information Regulation Bill (PDF), which is currently only a draft and is open to feedback until June 4, will make it illegal to publish map-related information or even share location data without a license from a government vetting agency.
 Those found violating its rules will face a fine of at least Rs.
 10 million (roughly $150,000), going up to Rs.
 1 billion (about $15 million) along with imprisonment for up to seven years.